ctmuthu/wot-sys-ci/README.md

             -p 28017:28017 \
             andresvidal/rpi3-mongodb3:latest \
             mongod --rest
+        - The above command allows to start the docker image and makes sure it restarts when the docker image moves state when it is not stopped manually.
+This command also
     4. Check Docker image status:
         - docker ps or docker ps -a to see previous ones

-6. Run Database Server: (Only for the first time, On reboot the server is started from the startup file)
+7. Run Database Server: (Only for the first time, On reboot the server is started from the startup file)
     1. Clone this Repository
     2. Navigate to db/server
     3. npm install
     4. node wot-sys-ci/db/server/app.js & (Always run in background)
     5. Check server process using " ps -ef | grep "node" "

-7. Install Jenkins:
+8. Install Jenkins:
     1. Install Java: (As Jenkins is built using java):
         - https://imagej.net/Raspberry_Pi
     2. Install Jenkins: